emprcl/emprcl.github.io/content/runal.md

 ### Properties

 #### c.width
-Returns the width of the canvas in cells.
+Returns the width of the canvas.

 #### c.height
-Returns the height of the canvas in cells.
+Returns the height of the canvas.

 #### c.framecount
 Number of frames rendered since the beginning.